Harshita8526/CODSOFT/README.md

 # CodSoft
-👋 Welcome to the CODSOFT repository!
+👋 Welcome to the CodSoft repository!

 This repository is dedicated to showcasing the technical tasks completed during my internship.

 Feel free to explore, comment, and engage with the content presented here.
 Your feedback is valuable to me as I continue to grow and refine my technical skills.

-🙌 Thanks for visiting the CodSoft repository 🎉
+🙌 Thanks for visiting the CodSoft repository🎉.